keel/cck/README.md

+# A nodejs strict validator
-# A check tool for string, integer, email, url, etc.
+A strict validator in nodeJs ,check for string, integer, email, etc.
+Support batch check.

 ## Installation
 ```